Speedrockracer/tweetreach/readme.md

 * docker-compose up
 * visit http://localhost:8080 in your browser.

-The compose up command might take a while the first time and the page load time is a bit slow because of the filewatcher.
+The compose up command might take a while the first time.
+Also the page load time is a bit slow because of the filewatcher docker uses.
+Didn't have time to fix that.